 Once again, I congratulate the hon.
 Member for Bishop Auckland on securing this debate.
 I thank all other Members who spoke—we had a marvellous conversation about the opportunities in the constituency of my hon.
 Friend the Member for Ochil and South Perthshire (Luke Graham).
 This is a very opportune time: there are routes to innovation, such as the heat networks investment, and I am in the lucky position of being able to make investment.
 I would like to see some of this innovation coming forward.

 I am pleased that we have had this debate, and I am grateful to all hon.
 Members who have taken part, because the subject is extremely worthwhile and important.
 I am grateful to the Minister for her positive attitude to geothermal.
 She does not need to worry: we shall come back to her and pursue this, because geothermal is important and could be very productive for this country.

 Question put and agreed to.

-That this House has considered opportunities for geothermal energy extraction.
+That this House has considered potential for geothermal energy resources in the UK.